Python

 Control transfers to the corresponding exception handler (

-block). -
+exceptblock). -

 If no matching handler is found, the program terminates unless the exception is caught at a higher level.